fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 - Build the docker image
 - Push the docker image to the artifact registry
 - Now deploy the service using GCP cloud run, but point to the new container that exists in the artifact registry.
 Making sure to configure settings to allow for GPU usage.

+### Talking to GCP quota sales rep
+I asked a few questions to the GCP quota sales rep, which I included:

+Q: "If I do not use the GPU all the time, or have a relatively low traffic, as I am just using this for experiments and demos, will I lose access to use the GPU in the future?"

+A: "(No) ...
+Once your quota has been adjusted, it will not decrease nor you will lose access to this.
+However, it will only affect your future quota increase request with these APIs as our engineers also consider your utilization rate to their evaluation."

+# Conclusion
+Overall, my experience deploying Whisper as an API using GCP Cloud Run with a GPU was not too painful.

+A few important things to consider along the way:
+- Cannot get the GPU same day.
+This can be kind of jarring when you are in the zone making progress on your API, and now have to wait a number of days to move forward.
+- Whisper will not be useful without a GPU.
+During this project, I initially tried running whisper on CPU just for testing purposes, and it took 30 seconds - a few minutes to process audio samples that were only around 10-15 seconds long.
+When I switched to GPU, the entire API response time were < 1 second, which is decent considering the whisper API takes around () seconds.
+- Overall, the GCP deployed API has faster more consistent api response times.
+The average response times for this example of 25 requests for GCP is 0.83 seconds, while for OpenAI it is 1.75, so on average GCP was twice as fast.
+- If the cost for OpenAI is based on the time to receive a response, than the unpredictable and slower response times actually brings the cost of the self hosted GCP API much closer to the OpenAI API, where the cost of this experiment on GCP cost 0.004898 dollars and for OpenAI it cost 0.004385 dollars.
+- Make sure to consider the memory limits of GCP Cloud Run.
+For example, if you would like to deploy an LLM using cloud run, it may or may not have enough memory given that the max is 32Gi.